nextbreakpoint/infrastructure-as-code/README.md

 The infrastructure is managed by using [Docker](https://www.docker.com), [Terraform](https://www.terraform.io) and [Packer](https://www.packer.io).

-## Install required tools
+## Prepare workstation

 Follow the [instructions](https://docs.docker.com/engine/installation) on Docker.com to install Docker CE version 17.09 or later.
-Docker is the only tool which needs to be installed manually on the workstation.
+Docker is the only tool that you need to install on your workstation.

 ## Configure AWS credentials